Greg Rusedski: Career

-Rusedski tested positive for nandrolone in January 2004, but was cleared of the charges in a hearing on 10 March 2004.
+Rusedski tested positive for nandrolone in January 2004, but he was cleared of the charges in a hearing on 10 March 2004.

 Rusedski was defeated in the second round of Wimbledon in 2005 by Joachim Johansson of Sweden.
 Later that year, he defended his title at the Hall of Fame Championship, defeating Vince Spadea in the final.
 This was the first time he had successfully defended a title and the third time he had won the championship.
 He then reached the semifinals at both the RCA Championships in Indianapolis, losing to Taylor Dent, and the Canada Masters tournament in Montreal, losing to Andre Agassi.

-Towards the end of 2005, Rusedski's ranking had risen to the high thirties.
-A poor end to the year by Henman almost allowed Rusedski to overtake him as UK No. 1 again.
-However, a defeat for Rusedski in the first round of the Challenger event in Dnepropetrovsk, Ukraine, left him ranked 38th, just one place short of regaining the UK top spot.
-Rusedski finally reclaimed the UK number-one spot on 15 May 2006, overtaking Andy Murray by getting to the third round of the Rome Masters.
+Towards the end of 2005, Rusedski's ranking had risen to the high 30s.
+A defeat for Rusedski in the first round of the Challenger event in Dnipropetrovsk, Ukraine, left him ranked 38th, just one place short of regaining the UK top spot.
+Rusedski reclaimed the UK number-one spot on 15 May 2006, overtaking Andy Murray by getting to the third round of the Rome Masters.
 He lost the top UK ranking again after a first-round exit at Wimbledon.

 On 7 April 2007, Rusedski officially retired from tennis after partnering with Jamie Murray to a doubles victory over the Netherlands in a Davis Cup match, a result which gave Great Britain a winning 3–0 lead in the tie.
 He announced his retirement immediately after the win during a live interview with Sue Barker on BBC Television.
 Rusedski has stayed involved with professional tennis in his retirement, and currently works for the Lawn Tennis Association as a talent and performance ambassador.
 Rusedski held the record for fastest serve at 149 miles per hour until Andy Roddick broke it.

 On 24 January 2009, Rusedski confirmed he had been seeking a return to professional tennis.
 However, Davis Cup captain John Lloyd turned down his offer to compete in the Davis Cup, and Rusedski was unable to obtain any wild-card tournament entries.
 Because of this, Rusedski quickly retracted his announcement and is still retired.